Physics-50/Module-3/docs/weak1.md

 {: .mycap}
 **Figure 1** --- Laser holder, both with and without laser itself mounted.
 When adjusting a piece of the apparatus, be sure to loosen the relevant set screw before making adjustments, and then re-tighten it firmly afterwards.

-**NEVER place your eye directly in the laser beam path.** Even if you are sure the laser is currently off, you should **never look directly down the beam path.**
+**NEVER place your eye directly in the path of any laser beam.** Even if you are sure the laser is currently off, you should **never look directly down the beam path.**

 Mount the grid paper to the vertical support at the end of your optical rail (in the direction the laser is pointing, i.e. towards the wall).

-Near the center of the rail, between the laser and the screen, attach another post holder, and use it to mount a diffraction grating, shown in figure 2.
+Near the center of the rail, between the laser and the screen, attach another post holder, and use it to mount a diffraction grating, shown in Fig. 2.

 **When handling the diffraction grating make sure to only touch the cardboard rim.
 Getting fingerprints on the transparent grating could affect your results.**